yhoiluhi/agmod/SINGLEPLAYER.md

 # Singleplayer mode
 AG 6.7 introduces a command to enable playing singleplayer maps/campaigns, but in a different way to vanilla HL.
-In previous versions, you could only play singleplayer maps by modifying _liblist.gam_.
-From AG 6.7 on, you can just type `sv_singleplayer 1`, reload a map with `map <name>` and there you go: triggers and other entities will work as in HL Steam.
+You can just type `sv_singleplayer 1`, reload a map with `map <name>` and there you go: triggers and other entities will work as in HL Steam.
 You have to be in a map (ingame) when setting `sv_singleplayer` for it to work, and then reload the map.
-Alternatively, you can also set it in `ag/startup_server.cfg` which is automatically executed right before the first map loads.
+Alternatively, you can also set it in `ag/startup_server.cfg` which is automatically executed right before the first map loads, thus you don't have to reload it.

 Singleplayer in AG has some quirks.
-It uses most of the multiplayer features, like vertical gauss boosting, constant 10hp falldamage... and some more stuff, like dead corpses being non-solid, scientists and barneys having some more health... you can find the changes below.
+It uses most of the multiplayer features, like vertical gauss boosting, constant 10hp falldamage... and some more stuff not related to multiplayer, like dead corpses being non-solid, fixes for some common crashes... you can find the changes below.

-Also some singleplayer maps of HL1 have been modified to fit these changes.
-The maps are included in the AG package, not here in this repo.
-You can find a download link for AG in the README, and with it you can run the AG% category extension of HL speedrunning.
-If you're going to do singleplayer speedruns in AG, you'll also need BunnymodXT, [this one](https://drive.google.com/open?id=1fJTl5TG9H2pGBVdUs7lOFzkrwqQUcuO8) works with AG; it's not merged yet with the [official BunnymodXT](https://github.com/YaLTeR/BunnymodXT), but it will be in the future.
+Also some singleplayer maps of HL1 have been modified to fit these changes and have nicer speedruns.
+The maps are included in the [AG speedrunning package](https://drive.google.com/open?id=1hSErqgUqDmbJCYJZLAHsrfC6NziW1494), and with it you can run the AG% category extension of HL speedrunning.
+If you're going to do singleplayer speedruns in AG, you'll also need to inject the BunnymodXT included in the speedrunning package, which is not merged yet with the [official BunnymodXT](https://github.com/YaLTeR/BunnymodXT), but it will be in the future.

-If you already have AG, then you can download the minimal files to speedrun AG% from [here](https://drive.google.com/open?id=1hSErqgUqDmbJCYJZLAHsrfC6NziW1494).

 ## Changelog
-These are the changes to singleplayer in AG 6.7 when compared to HL Steam, and some are specific to the HL campaign.
+These are the changes to singleplayer in AG 6.7 when compared to HL Steam, and some are specific to the HL campaign in the speedrunning package.
 - Fixed hornet-related crash.
 - Fixed weapon-drop-related crash.
 - Fixed satchel softlock.